GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

     * Ray may take several minutes to create the runtime environment.
 During this time, the job will appear to be missing (e.g. `Status message: Job has not started yet`).

 ### Launch the Frontend Chat Interface

-1. Access from the frontend domain.
-Open the browser and paste the domain got from terraform output.
-Make sure you have permission role `IAP-secured Web App User`
-2. Run all the cells in the notebook.
-This will generate vector embeddings for the input dataset (`denizbilginn/google-maps-restaurant-reviews`) and store them in the `pgvector-instance` via a Ray job.
-    * If the Ray job has FAILED, re-run the cell.
-    * When the Ray job has SUCCEEDED, we are ready to launch the frontend chat interface.

-### Access the Frontend Chat Interface

 #### With IAP Disabled
 1. Setup port forwarding for the frontend: `kubectl port-forward service/rag-frontend -n $NAMESPACE 8080:8080 &`